CyrilleMesue/cyrillemesue.github.io/_pages/Projects.md

 ---
 Below are some projects I completed or participated in.

-## Project 01 | Teknofest AI in Healthcare Competition as AI KNIGHTS
+## Project 01 | Teknofest AI in Healthcare Competition
 MARCH 2021- SEPTEMBER 2021

 ![image tooltip here](/images/post2.jpeg)